stoat-dev/stoat-action/docs/docs/tutorials/static-hosting.md

 You can preview the static hosting comment locally by installing our CLI and launching local mode (requires Node/NPM):
 ```
-# make sure npm installed
+# make sure to have npm installed
 npm i -g stoat
 stoat local
 ```

-See our [cli guide](cli) for more information.
+See our [CLI guide](cli) for more information.

 :::

 ### That's it!

-Using the above steps, you can easily upload any build artifacts for your PRs!
+Using the above steps, you can easily upload any build artifacts for your pull requests!

 ## Customize templating